 Is the comparator of interest different to that in registration randomised controlled trials?

 Here we define the comparator as the use of alternative medicine(s) given under the usual care provided by the healthcare system, subject to free and variable clinician and patient behaviour.
-BOTH use of the alternative medicine(s) AND the care context.

 Table 1.
 Difference between efficacy and relative effectiveness with a focus on the comparator